The Offline Attribution Gap for Brands with Physical Locations

 Most companies assume the fix is another analytics tool.
 The problem is usually structural.
 Marketing platforms, POS software, CRMs, and ecommerce systems all contain useful signals, but none of them tell the full story on their own.

-Closing the gap means connecting those systems so they reflect the real customer journey, not the simplified one most tools expect.
-It means tying in-store transactions back to digital touchpoints and feeding verified offline conversions back into your ad platforms so campaigns can optimize for in-store sales, not just clicks.
+Closing the gap means connecting those systems and leveraging location intelligence, audience analysis, and probabilistic matching so they reflect the real customer journey.
+It means centralized data warehouse integration that ties in-store transactions back to digital touchpoints and feeds verified offline conversions back into your ad platforms using Conversion APIs (CAPI) so campaigns can optimize for in-store sales, not just clicks.

 It's not glamorous work.
 But once transaction data, marketing activity, and customer behavior start lining up, decisions get significantly easier.